-While I have no solid research to support this assertion, my experience over the last six years seems to show a positive correlation between a person’s ability or interest in self-reflection and better outcomes for the conflict situation they are involved in.
+While we have no solid research to support this assertion, our experience over the last six years seems to show a positive correlation between a person’s ability or interest in self-reflection and better outcomes for the conflict situation they are involved in.

 The first was a situation following an investigation of a bullying complaint that was put in by two people against one person.
 Mediation was proposed as a means of rebuilding the working relationship.
 At the pre-mediation meetings with both of the complainants, they both spoke about their fear of the person and there was also lot of anger towards her.
 At the time, I had suggested that they consider attending the company’s Employee Assistance Counselling service.